 The Academy Awards have always had a very difficult relationship with experimental and artistic films or with films d‘auteur, but, nevertheless, below are five films that should have received at least a Best Foreign Film nomination by the Academy (if not a win) and were unjustly ignored.
 I am listing only the films that were…

-5 Films That Were So Evidently Influenced by Andrei Tarkovsky
+5 Films Influenced by Andrei Tarkovsky

 20 Fascinating Films about Visual Art